Planarly branched rough paths and rough differential equations on homogeneous spaces: Rough differential equations on homogeneous spaces

-On the bottom lines, $\exp^*$ is the Grossman-Larson exponential reflecting the (formal) flows of vector fields, whereas $\exp^\cdot$ is the pointwise exponential from $\mathfrak g$ to $G$.
-The righthand side diagram will be more manageable for our purposes: indeed, owing to the fact that the Eulerian idempotent $E=\log^\cdot(\mop{Id})$ is the projection defined by $E(\tau)=\tau$ if $\tau$ is a tree and $E(\tau)=0$ if $\tau=\mathbf 1$ or $\tau$ is a nonconnected forest, we have
+On the bottom lines, $\exp^*$ is the Grossman--Larson exponential reflecting the (formal) flows of vector fields, whereas $\exp^\cdot$ is the pointwise exponential from $\mathfrak g$ to $G$.
+The righthand side diagram will be more manageable for our purposes: indeed, owing to the fact that the Eulerian idempotent $E=\log^\cdot(\mop{Id})$ is the projection defined by $E(\tau)=\tau$ if $\tau$ is a tree and $E(\tau)=0$ if $\tau=\mathbf 1$ or $\tau$ is a non-connected forest, we have